Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Here the data format for specific events is shown.
 Each event can use up to 9 bytes for the event data.

+Note that actually 12 bytes are stored for each event.
+The first byte is the event type you see in parentheses below and the last 2 bytes always store the index of the following event or 0xffff of none follows.
+So here only the middle 9 bytes are listed which differ for each event type.

 ## Teleport event (0x01 / 1)